david-drew/OpenVINO-Custom-Layers/2019.r1.1/Intel OpenVino 2019 R1.1 Custom Layers Tutorial Windows 7.26.2019.md

 Template files (containing source code stubs) that may need to be edited have just been created in the following locations:

 - TensorFlow Model Optimizer extractor extension:
-   - $CLWS/cl_cosh/user_mo_extensions/front/tf/
+   - %CLWS%/cl_cosh/user_mo_extensions/front/tf/
       - cosh_ext.py
 - Model Optimizer operation extension:
-   - $CLWS/cl_cosh/user_mo_extensions/ops
+   - %CLWS%/cl_cosh/user_mo_extensions/ops
       - cosh.py
 - Inference Engine CPU extension:
-   - $CLWS/cl_cosh/user_ie_extensions/cpu
+   - %CLWS%/cl_cosh/user_ie_extensions/cpu
       - ext_cosh.cpp
       - CMakeLists.txt
 - Inference Engine GPU extension:
-   - $CLWS/cl_cosh/user_ie_extensions/gpu
+   - %CLWS%/cl_cosh/user_ie_extensions/gpu
       - cosh_kernel.cl
       - cosh_kernel.xml

 Instructions on editing the template files are provided in later parts of this tutorial.
-For reference, or to copy to make the changes quicker, pre-edited template files are provided by the tutorial in the "$CLT" directory.
+For reference, or to copy to make the changes quicker, pre-edited template files are provided by the tutorial in the "%CLT%" directory.

 ## Using Model Optimizer to Generate IR Files Containing the Custom Layer